web-eid/web-eid-app/README.md

 All commands support an optional `lang` parameter that, if provided, must contain a two-letter ISO 639-1 language code.
 If translations exist for the given language, then the user interface will be displayed in this language.
-Currently, English, Estonian, Finnish and Russian translations are included.
+Currently, English, Estonian, Finnish, Croatian and Russian translations are included.

 The following example will display the user interface in Estonian: